 - Financial ability of agencies to provide services.

 - Status of, and opportunities for, shared facilities.

 - Accountability for community service needs, including governmental structure and operational efficiencies.

-COMMISSIONERS AND STAFFThe Commission is made up of two county supervisorial members appointed by the Board of Supervisors, two city council members appointed by the city mayors (City Selection Committee) within Santa Cruz County, two special district members appointed by the Special District Selection Committee, and a public member appointed by the other six LAFCO Commissioners.
+The Commission is made up of two county supervisorial members appointed by the Board of Supervisors, two city council members appointed by the city mayors (City Selection Committee) within Santa Cruz County, two special district members appointed by the Special District Selection Committee, and a public member appointed by the other six LAFCO Commissioners.
 There is also one alternate member for each of the above four classifications.
 In order to achieve an unbiased approach to local governmental organization and expansion problems, the Santa Cruz Local Agency Formation Commission operates independently of the cities and the County.
-The Commission employs its own staff, the Executive Officer and Secretary-Clerk.
+The Commission employs its own staff, including an Executive Officer.

 All area landowners, residents, and other interested persons are encouraged to participate in matters which come before LAFCO.
-LAFCO meetings are scheduled on the first Wednesday of each month except July, at 9:30 a.m., in Room 525 of the County Governmental Center, 702 Ocean Street, Santa Cruz.
+LAFCO meetings are typically held on the first Wednesday of each month, at 9:00 a.m., in Room 525 of the County Governmental Center, 701 Ocean Street, Santa Cruz.

 All persons addressing the Commission are asked to step up to the podium, give their name, where they live, and their interest in the matter under consideration, in an audible tone of voice for the record.
 Unless further time is granted by the Commission, each speaker shall be limited to three minutes.
 All remarks shall be addressed to the Commission, as a body, and not to any member thereof.
 No person, other than the Commission’s Chairperson and the person having the floor, shall be permitted to enter into any discussion, either directly or through a member of the Commission, without permission of the Chairperson.
 No question shall be asked of a Commissioner except through the Chairperson.